Skip to content

 Key components of a scheduling strategy:

-1. Priority (boolean): When true, the task's virtual runtime is set to the minimum value, effectively giving it the highest scheduling priority
+1. Priority (int): When greater than 0, the task's virtual runtime is set to the minimum value, giving it the highest scheduling priority

 2. Execution Time (uint64): Custom time slice in nanoseconds for the task